MicrosoftDocs/WSL/WSL/user-support.md

 In Linux, typing `sudo cd /mnt/c/Users/Administrator` will not grant access to the Administrator’s directory since permissions within Windows are managed by Windows.

-The Linux permission model is important when inside the Ubuntu environment where the user has permissions based on the current Linux user.
+The Linux permission model is important when inside the Linux environment where the user has permissions based on the current Linux user.

 **Example:**
 A user in the sudo group may run `sudo apt update`.